Markov Decision Processes with Long-Term Average Constraints: Analysis

 Regarding the constraint violations, for each $k\in[K]$, we want to bound,

-We divide the constraint violation regret to into regret over epochs as well.
+We divide the constraint violation regret into regret over epochs as well.
 Now, for each epoch, we know that the constraint is satisfied by the policy for the sampled MDP.
 This allows us to obtain:

-The first term in Equation \eqref{eq:constraint_regret_breakdown} denotes the difference of the long-term average costs $\Tilde{\lambda}_{\pi_e}$ incurred by policy $\pi_e$ on the sampled MDP with transitions $\Tilde{P}$ and the costs $c(s_t, a_t)$ incurred by policy $\pi_e$ on the true MDP with transitions $P$.
-We bound this term using the result of \citep[Lemma 5]{ortner2020variational}.
-The second term is the violation of the constraint $k$ by the feasible policy $\pi_e$ for the sampled MDP.
-Since we are working with feasible policy here, this term is trivially $0$.
+The first term in Equation \eqref{eq:constraint_regret_breakdown} denotes the difference between the incurred costs and the expected costs from following policy $\pi_e$.
+The second term denotes the difference between the expected costs from policy $\pi_e$ on the true MDP and on the sampled MDP.
+The third terms denotes the violations of the policy $\pi_e$ which would be zero if the policy $\pi_e$ satisfies constraint Eqution \eqref{eq:cmdp_constraints} for the sampled MDP.
+Equation \eqref{eq:max_zero_sum_break} is obtained from the fact $\max(0, x+y) \le \max(0,x) + \max(0,y)$ and Equation \eqref{eq:constraint_regret_breakdown} is obtained from the fact $\max(0,x) \le \vert x\vert$.

-We now bound the span of the long-term average costs and long-term average rewards of the sampled MDP with transition probabilities $\Tilde{P}$ with the diameter of the sampled MDP, $\Tilde{D}$.
-Now, again using the posterior sampling lemma \citep[Lemma 1]{osband2013more}, we have $\mathbb{E}[\Tilde{D}] = D$.
-To bound the deviation between the sampled transition probabilities and the true transition probabilities, we use result from \citep{weissman2003inequalities} to bound the $\ell_1$ distance of the transition probability vector given a state-action pair.
-Finally, summing over all the epochs with \citep[Lemma 19]{jaksch2010near} will bound the regret as $O(poly(DSA)\sqrt{T\log T})$. \end{proof}